damianh/StaticFilesMiddleware/README.md

 # StaticFilesMiddleware
-Fork of Microsoft.Owin.StaticFiles but with support gzipped files (and no dependency owin.dll)
+Fork of [Microsoft.Owin.StaticFiles](https://katanaproject.codeplex.com/) with the following changes

+ - Support pre-gzipped files by checking for the presence of a `.gz` version of a resolved file.
+ - Is a MidFunc
+ - Does not depend on `owin.dll`